Create AWS Direct Connect Connections

 requestMacsec: true

-Setting requestMacsec to true provisions a MACsec-capable connection.
-MACsec is only available on dedicated connections (1Gbps and above) and requires compatible hardware on your side.
-Not all Direct Connect locations support MACsec; verify location capabilities before provisioning.
+Setting requestMacsec to true provisions a connection capable of MACsec encryption.
+MACsec is only available on dedicated connections (10Gbps and higher bandwidth).
+Not all Direct Connect locations support MACsec; verify availability before requesting.
+The connection is provisioned with MACsec capability but encryption is not yet active.

 Configure encryption mode for MACsec connections

-After a MACsec-capable connection reaches Available state, you configure the encryption enforcement policy to control whether encryption is optional, preferred, or mandatory.
+After a MACsec-capable connection reaches Available state, you configure the encryption mode to enforce or allow encryption on the physical link.

 import * as pulumi from "@pulumi/pulumi";